MRWhub/tp2-final/README.md

 Mutex for Synchronization:

-Used to ensure safe access to shared resources (e.g., patient queue, file writing) across multiple threads.
+- Used to ensure safe access to shared resources (e.g., patient queue, file writing) across multiple threads.

 Priority Queue for Exam Handling:

-Exams are prioritized based on patient condition, ensuring that critical cases are handled first.
+- Exams are prioritized based on patient condition, ensuring that critical cases are handled first.

 File Operations:

-Patient, exam, and report data are written to separate files for post-simulation analysis.
+- Patient, exam, and report data are written to separate files for post-simulation analysis.

 Dynamic Memory Management:

-Structures like ReportThreadArgs and ReportThreadArgs2 are dynamically allocated to manage thread arguments efficiently.
+- Structures like ReportThreadArgs, ReportThreadArgs2, priorit queues and queues are dynamically allocated to manage thread arguments efficiently.

 # Key Considerations

-Real-Time Simulation: The program uses random delays (my_sleep) to simulate real-time events like patient arrivals and report generation.
+- Real-Time Simulation: The program uses random delays (my_sleep) to simulate real-time events like patient arrivals and report generation.
-Error Handling: Basic error handling is implemented, such as checking for NULL pointers and file I/O errors.
+- Error Handling: Basic error handling is implemented, such as checking for NULL pointers and file I/O errors.
-Comments: For more details about any function and TADS, verify on the source code comments.
+- Comments: For more details about any function and TADS, verify on the source code comments.

  #Conclusion
-This simulation demonstrates the use of threads, synchronization, queues and priority queues to manage a hospital's X-ray examination process.
+- This simulation demonstrates the use of threads, synchronization, queues and priority queues to manage a hospital's X-ray examination process.
 The approach focuses on concurrency and real-time event handling, making it a practical model for similar real-world applications.